 How To Feed A Child With A Lip Tie

-Babies with significant lip ties will need corrective treatment in order to nurse or feed effectively.
-Again, visiting with your pediatrician, a lactation consultant, or a pediatric dentist can help you determine if treatment is required and address the issue quickly.
+Babies with a severe lip tie will need corrective treatment in order to nurse or feed effectively.
+Again, visiting with your pediatrician, a lactation consultant, a myofunctional therapist, or a pediatric dentist can help you determine if treatment is required and address the issue quickly.

 Lip Tie Revision

-Mobile toddlers tend to — unfortunately — correct their own lip ties by eventual bumps to the mouth.
-But if your baby can’t nurse or an older toddler is struggling to speak properly, a lip tie revision will be a definite must.
+If your baby can’t nurse or an older toddler is struggling to speak properly, a lip tie revision will most likely be highly recommended.

 Baby Lip Tie Overview

 A baby lip tie can be frustrating for everyone in the family, especially if it inhibits your baby’s ability to eat.
 What might seem a minor inconvenience, however, can have long-lasting effects on your child’s speech and oral development.
-If you suspect that your baby has a lip tie, check with your pediatrician, lactation consultant, or pediatric dentist.
+If you suspect that your baby has a lip tie, check with your pediatrician, lactation consultant, dentist or myofunctional therapist.
 They can quickly put your mind at ease and let you know whether treatment is necessary.
-Some children’s labial frenums tear on their own, but others may require professional treatment to prevent day-to-day challenges.
+Some children’s labial frenums require professional treatment to prevent day-to-day challenges.
 Fortunately, the treatment for lip ties is quick with a relatively short recovery time.